 Please call (734) 764-0231.
 Learn about what to expect during your first appointment here.

 The University of Michigan Department of Psychiatry holds offices all across the U-M medical campus.
 Our outpatient care is delivered at the Rachel Upjohn Building (Click here for directions and a map), however inpatient, ECT and emergency care is delivered within the University Hospital at 1500 E Medical Center Drive in Ann Arbor, MI, 48109.
 Some of our other offices, including neuropsychiatry, are located in other areas within Ann Arbor.
 Directions will be sent to you at the time of your appointment.

-The University of Michigan Comprehensive Depression Center is located within the Rachel Upjohn Building at 4250 Plymouth Road in Ann Arbor, MI 48109. (see above)
+The University of Michigan Eisenberg Family Depression Center is located within the Rachel Upjohn Building at 4250 Plymouth Road in Ann Arbor, MI 48109. (see above)

-What is the relationship between the U-M Department of Psychiatry and U-M Depression Center?
+What is the relationship between the U-M Department of Psychiatry and Eisenberg Family Depression Center?

 The Department of Psychiatry has many areas of clinical specialty.
 These include; bipolar disorder, anxiety, eating disorders for adolescents and young adults, women’s & infant mental health, addiction, obsessive-compulsive disorder, and child and adolescent psychiatry, just to name a few.

 What can you tell me about child and adolescent psychiatry?